Hyperparameter Optimization in Machine Learning: Learning Algorithms with Hyperparameters

 As a concrete example, let us revisit in more detail the problem of sentiment analysis introduced in Chapter~\ref{ch1} and, in particular, the logistic regression model considered by \citet{yogotama2015-emnlp15}.
-Let us denote the data by $\setofdata:= \bigcup_{N\in\mathbb{N}^+} (\inputspace \times \outputspace)^N$, where $\inputspace$ is the space of documents and $\outputspace=\{0, 1\}$ is the space of labels, expressing a negative or a positive sentiment.
-The hyperparameter space of the learning algorithm is the Cartesian product $\Lambda=\Lambda_1\times\dots\times\Lambda_7$ of the seven domains reported in the column ``Values'' of Table~\ref{tab: sentiment analysis hyperparams}.
-The first four rows are related to a function $\Phi_{\lambda}:\inputspace\to\mathbb{R}^{n_\lambda}$, the feature extractor, that maps documents to $n_{\lambda}$-dimensional vector representation.
+Data in this case is a set of pairs $\{(x,y)\mid x\in\inputspace, y\in\outputspace\}$ where $\inputspace$ is the space of documents and $\outputspace=\{0, 1\}$ is the space of labels, expressing a negative or a positive sentiment.
+The hyperparameter space of the learning algorithm is the Cartesian product $\Lambda=\Lambdacomp{1}\times\dots\times\Lambdacomp{7}$ of the seven domains reported in the column ``Values'' of Table~\ref{tab: sentiment analysis hyperparams}.
+The first four rows are related to a function $\Phi_{\lambda}:\inputspace\to\RSet^{n_\lambda}$, the feature extractor, that maps documents to $n_{\lambda}$-dimensional vector representation.
 The last three rows are related to regularization and optimization.
 The model space is defined as follows: